Queenwood College: History of the college

 George Edmondson, sponsored by the Society of Friends, leased Queenswood Farm in 1847 and opened a Quaker school named "Queenwood College".
 This was an experimental school dedicated to science teaching.
 In the first quarter-century of its operation the college had several notable scientists on its staff.
-Hirst, Debus, and Galloway served on the college staff.
+Thomas Archer Hirst, Heinrich Debus, and Robert Galloway served on the college staff.
 John Tyndall and Edward Frankland were science-masters there for about a year in 1847–48 before leaving together to study in Germany.
+Economist John Yeats was another master.
 The college taught students until 1896 and then closed.
 The buildings of the college burnt down in 1902, and all of the buildings connected with the college were demolished in 1904.
 Since then, Queenwood Farm has been used for agriculture.
 Upon Edmondson's death in 1863, Charles Willmore ran the school and stayed on, with his family, at Queenwood when the college closed; he died in the 1902 fire.